gbroques/cmp-ripgrep/README.md

 Adding a completion source for flags allows them to be more discoverable, and aids with memory in case they're forgot.

+It could also be useful a completion source for a more raw `:Rg` command from plugins such as [duane9/nvim-rg](https://github.com/duane9/nvim-rg).

 https://github.com/user-attachments/assets/d2ae029c-fd7f-455d-bd9d-24311fccd417

 ## Installation